How Can Councils Help Bees?

 maintain visibility at road junctions etc.

-How Can Councils Help The Bees?
-By leaving wildflowers to grow along roadside verges, of course!
+Councils can Help bees by leaving wildflowers to grow along roadside verges, of course!

 Below is an example of an un-mown roadside verge close to me.
 It may